pollinico/SAND_opt_FVDs/README.md

 # SAND optimization of fluid viscous dampers (FVDs)

-Size and placement of fluid viscous dampers with a simultaneous analysis and design (SAND) optimization approach.
+Python code for size and placement of fluid viscous dampers with a simultaneous analysis and design (SAND) optimization approach.

 Code for reproducing the numerical results of the first example discussed in:
 > Pollini N. (2023).
 On simultaneous analysis and design optimization for seismic retrofitting with fluid viscous dampers.
 Structural and Multidisciplinary Optimization.